ant9000/acme-ant9000-website/Examples.md

 Wait a few seconds for the *socket.io started* message to appear on console, then point your browser to port 8080 of the Fox and enjoy.

 Push the button: the green led on the page will light up instantly.
-Click on the red leds on the page, and the real led will react at once - retroacting a change on the page, too.
+Click on the red led on the webpage, and the real led will react at once - retroacting a change on the page, too.

 For more fun, point multiple browser windows to the same page and watch them as they synchronize in real time.